limjiechao/canvas-gallery/README.md

 ### `index.db.ts`

-IndexDB service for
+IndexDB service for:

-- first-time and subsequent initializations
+- first-time and subsequent initializations, and
 - CRUD for `taggedImages` store

 ## Functional programming

 Not every function is pure in the strictest sense of absolutely no side effects.
 The following concerns by necessity requires mutation:

-- canvas cache,
+- canvas caches,
 - selection coordinates tracking
 - DOM manipulation, and
 - drawing of canvas